Flammable1850/pacman-cache-automation/instructions paccache timer.md

 Step 2:

 To create the script, use the code from the file called paccache.timer.
+I have it set to weekly, but if you want to set it to daily for whatever reason, just change it to daily.

 Step 3: